Custom Dashboards

 Filtering Individual Charts in Custom Dashboards

 In custom dashboards, you can apply different filter options and Views to each individual chart.
 This is especially helpful for creating side-by-side data comparisons.
 For example, consider a situation in which you wanted to see how your trends in per-processor approval rates differ between two issuers.
 To see this comparison in one place, you could create a custom dashboard containing two charts displaying the same data: Approval Rate Trends by Processor.
-Then, you could create two Views, one for each issuer, and apply these Views to the separate charts.
+Then, you could create two Views—one for each issuer—and apply these Views to the separate charts.

 To filter an individual chart in a custom dashboard:

-- Click Apply to apply these unsaved filter settings to the selected chart; click Apply & Save to also save them for future use in your saved Views drop-down list.
+2. Click the arrow beside Apply, then click Apply and Save View to also save them for future use in your saved Views drop-down list.

 Unsaved Changes to Saved Views